Learn how to find low competition keywords with high traffic using these 3 advanced tactics.

 - position 67

-As I mentioned earlier, I get 62 high converting clicks from a query with 156 impressions.
+As I mentioned earlier, I got 62 high converting clicks from a query with 156 impressions.

-So 2 queries with the same number of queries represents a similar opportunity.
+So 2 queries with the same number of queries represent a similar opportunity.

-So if I improve my page with more relevant content to better match the search intent or better answer than page then I, hopefully have a better chance to earn clicks.
+So if I improve my page with more relevant content to better match the search intent or better answer than the page, I, hopefully, have a better chance to earn clicks.

 Now improve your content

-I have a process where I diagnose issues with user intent, the copy and the headers on the page.
+I have a process where I diagnose issues with user intent, the copy, and the page’s headers.